seek4science/seek/tech/api/descriptions/createPerson.md

 A **createPerson** operation creates a new instance of a Person.
 The instance is populated with the content of the body of the API call.

-The **createPerson** operation returns a JSON object representing the newly created Person.
+The **createPerson** operation returns a JSON object representing the newly created Person and redirects to its URL.